MylesBorins/mylesborins.com/content/posts/git-hooks.md

 {
-  title: "a local, artisanal, and static site",
+  title: "Deploying a Static site with Grunt and Git",
   date:  "2014-01-07",
   description: "deploying with git-hooks",
   type: "blog"